 One way you can handle this is by using an amp with pre-amp outputs solely as a pre-amp.
 You then pass on the other duties to another amplifier.
 At the same time, you can choose to upgrade your amp’s main cable.

 12. Add a Subwoofer Horn

 A subwoofer horn can increase the efficiency of your sub.
 The simplest way to identify it is to look for a flared tube and attach it to the sub’s output.

 The horn will serve to direct the sound to the right listening location, increasing your chances of getting a quality base despite the relatively long distance between you and the subs.
 The increased efficiency will also help you to achieve better power output and power transfer.

 This often occurs when much power is put through.
-Also, too much wind noises can come through the horns and cause distortions as the air pushes against the horn’s surface.
-You need to test this technique, whether it works for you before you make the decision.
+Also, too much wind noise can come through the horns and cause distortions as the air pushes against the horn’s surface.
+You need to test this technique, and whether it works for you before you make the decision.

 13. Replace the Subwoofer